top of page

 Lincoln Photo.jpg

-The California State Use Program (CASUP) is a longstanding, fully compliant procurement framework designed to expand and advance employment opportunities for individuals with disabilities while meeting the operational needs of public agencies.
-Established in 1974 under California Welfare & Institutions Code §§ 19403–19404, the program provides a lawful and accountable pathway for agencies to contract directly with qualified nonprofit providers for professional goods and services while avoiding the competitive bid process.
+California State Use Procurement is a longstanding, fully compliant procurement framework designed to expand and advance employment opportunities for individuals with disabilities while meeting the operational needs of public agencies.
+Established in 1974 under California Welfare & Institutions Code §§ 19403–19404, State Use provides a lawful and accountable pathway for agencies to contract directly with qualified nonprofit providers for professional goods and services while avoiding the competitive bid process.

 State Use is recognized across state, county, and local government as a credible and responsible procurement method.
 It maintains the same expectations of performance, service quality, and public stewardship as traditional contracting—while offering agencies a streamlined, bid-exempt option that aligns compliance with community impact.
 Through this framework, agencies are able to fulfill service needs, uphold procurement standards, and contribute to meaningful employment across California.

-CASUP exists to ensure this process is understood, accessible, and applied with confidence.
-As the only program dedicated solely to education and guidance within the State Use framework, we serve as a trusted resource for agencies seeking clarity on policy, procedures, and best practices.
+The CA State Use Network exists to ensure this process is understood, accessible, and applied with confidence.
+As the only organization dedicated solely to education and guidance within the State Use framework, we serve as a trusted resource for agencies seeking clarity on policy, procedures, and best practices.

 Desert Arc landscaper employed under a State Use contract